USS Langley (CV-1): Aircraft carrier

 An unusual feature of Langley was provision for a carrier pigeon house on the stern between the 5-inch guns.
 Pigeons had been carried aboard seaplanes for message transport since World War I, and were to be carried on aircraft operated from Langley.
 The pigeons were trained at the Norfolk Naval Shipyard while Langley was undergoing conversion.
 As long as the pigeons were released a few at a time for exercise, they returned to the ship; but when the whole flock was released while Langley was anchored off Tangier Island, the pigeons flew south and roosted in the cranes of the Norfolk shipyard.
 The pigeons never went to sea again and the former pigeon house became the executive officer's quarters; but the early plans for conversion of Lexington and Saratoga included compartments for pigeons.

 By 15 January 1923, Langley had begun flight operations and tests in the Caribbean Sea for carrier landings.
 In June, she steamed to Washington, D.C., to give a demonstration at a flying exhibition before civil and military dignitaries.
 She arrived at Norfolk on 13 June, and commenced training along the Atlantic coast and Caribbean which carried her through the end of the year.
 This publicity cruise stopped at Bar Harbor, Maine, Portland, Maine, Portsmouth, New Hampshire, Gloucester, Massachusetts, Boston and New York City.
 After entering port and anchoring, Langley published a takeoff and landing schedule so interested civilians might watch.
 Although the aviators did some formation flying over the cities, people were more interested in watching the shipboard takeoffs and landings.
 The planes seldom attained flying speed on deck when taking off while the ship was at anchor with little or no wind, but the pilots were confident their Vought VE-7s could reach flying speed during the 52 ft drop from the flight deck before reaching the water.
 In 1924, Langley participated in more maneuvers and exhibitions, and spent the summer at Norfolk for repairs and alterations, she departed for the West Coast late in the year and arrived in San Diego, California, on 29 November to join the Pacific Battle Fleet.

+Captain Joseph Mason "Bull" Reeves, who commanded all fleet aircraft, went aboard the Langley in October 1925.
+During the 1925 maneuvers aboard the Langley, Reeves developed dive-bombing tactics to attack enemy ships.